-Man’s watch case size – 1.65 inch / 42 mm.
+Men’s watch case size – 42 mm (1.65 inch)

-- Good quality Japanese mechanical movement inside
+- Great Japanese mechanical movement inside the watch.

 Let us know in the reviews tab what you think about the watch or feel free to contact us.

-Zebrawood is an exotic wood native to the Western African countries of Cameroon and Gabon.
+Zebrawood is an exotic wood native to the Western African countries of Cameroon, and Gabon.

 It is a hard wood, with a medium to coarse texture.
 The Zebra-like appearance is due to the light colored sapwood in contrast with the dark colored grain.